Ease of doing business3 / 5 | - There are no notable trade barriers affecting the entry of most goods and services into Costa Rica. |

 CIF: CIF (cost, insurance, freight) is a method for calculating import taxes or duties, where the tax is calculated on the cost of the order plus the cost of freight, and insurance.

-Duty and tax will be charged only on imports into Costa Rica where the total CIF value of the import exceeds Costa Rica’s minimum value threshold (de minimis), which is $50.00.
-In the Costa Rican colón currency, $50 USD is roughly equivalent to ~₡32,790 (April 2022).
+Duty and tax will be charged only on imports into Costa Rica where the total CIF value of the import exceeds Costa Rica’s minimum value threshold (de minimis), which is 50 USD.
 Anything under the tax de minimis value will be considered a tax-free import, and anything under the duty de minimis value will be considered a duty-free import.

-The standard VAT rate is 13%.
+The standard VAT rate is 13%; it is applied to the CIF value of the order.
 There are certain items that are exempt from the VAT, such as staple foods, school uniforms, etc.

 Costa Rica’s import duty ranges from 1-15%.
 The average duty rate is 5.6%.
 The Costa Rican Government has been lowering duty charges over recent years.